OSSEC Guide¶

 If you change the SMTP relay port after installation for any

-reason, you must update the smtp_relay_port
+reason, you must update the SMTP relay port using

 Other log files that may contain useful information: